 Proposal Statement: Consistent with energy efficiency objectives, such as adoption of air source heat pumps, as well as principles of least-cost to achieve stated goal.
 Intended to accelerate targeted decommissioning.
 For clarity, we further recommend replacing “consideration” with “consideration and analysis.”
 “Independent assessment” refers to retention of a third party such as a consultant to assess the costs and benefits of decommission.

-Supported by: Attorney General’s Office; Conservation Law Foundation; HEET (with clarification); EEA Agencies
+Supported by: Attorney General’s Office; Conservation Law Foundation; HEET (with clarification); EEA Agencies; Jonathan Buonocore (with question)

 Supporting Statements: